How to Actually Read and Play Piano Music

 Are the first few pages easy to completely understand?
 So easy you may think you don’t even need a teacher to start piano lessons?

-Take a look at this early page in Book 1 of the Revolutionary Piano Method.
+Take a look at this early page in Book 1 of PIANO Revolution.
 It’s for young students aged 4 and 5 but the early pages of the book for older students uses the same thinking process at a faster pace.

 You hardly need any directions to quickly see how the right hand READS the staff and PLAYS these two keys.
 Right at the beginning the student reads and plays written notes on the staff.
 This more quickly stays in long-term memory when the student says aloud each letter name as the note is played.
 (Just in the beginning – not forever!)